 What else can rate limiting protect

-Public APIs and authenticated APIs can be subject to both abuse or miss use.
-Sensible rate limit policies can be applied on these endpoints to prevent both attack and maintain service availability.
+Public APIs and authenticated APIs can be abused or misused.
+Sensible rate limit policies on these endpoints can reduce attack traffic and help maintain service availability.
 Rate limiting can protect:

 - APIs